About the University

 The Division of the Vice President for Research administers research across the OSU System.
 The division is comprised of the following units:

 The Research Administration office (research.okstate.edu) is responsible for research governance, operations and special programs including the OSU Researchers' Reception, the Regents Distinguished Research Awards, the President’s Fellows Faculty Research Award, the Otto S. Cox Graduate Fellowships for Genetics Research and the Niblack Research Scholars program.
-Other areas administered by the office include complaints of scientific misconduct, core facilities and facilities renovation/development programs, University cost-share and University reseach start-up programs.
+Other areas administered by the office include complaints of research misconduct, core facilities and facilities renovation/development programs, University cost-share and University research start-up programs.

 The Office of University Research Compliance (research.okstate.edu/research-compliance) ensures OSU follows federal, state and University regulations that set forth requirements for certain kinds of research.
 Working through faculty committees, it oversees research involving human subjects, animal models, radiological materials, certain hazardous agents and recombinant DNA.